amyspencerproject/bootstrap-demo/READE.md

 - Cards have three ways to be contained to a specific width: use grid system with row and columns e.g.row/col-4, use card class and specific width e.g. card w-50% or set max-width with css styles e.g. style="max-width: 18rem"
 - Horizontal cards can be made by removing the grid gutters with .g-0 and using .col-md-* classes
 - Typography in Bootstrap is automatically responsive.
 If you want to have the same style as heading without using the html div then you can just call it as a class e.g. don't want```<h1>``` then use it as a class, e.g. ```<p class="h1"> ```
-- There is also a display class that makes for larger font stylings that are opiniinated
+- There is also a display class that makes for larger font stylings that are opinionated
 - Use -start and -end to align text.
 As opposed to -left and -right.
 - Inline semantic html tags available such as ``` <mark>, <small>, <s>, <del> ```.
 These stylings can also be applied as classe without the extra importance being given to them.
 - block quote options are really nice looking and include citations and block-footers, etc.
 - two types of list styles, ul and li but also inline
 - There are lots of nice features to handle images.
-To keep an image contained inside of a div us the class="img-fluid"
+To keep an image contained inside of a div use the class="img-fluid"
 - shorthand for spacing (margin, padding, gutter) is {property}{sides}-{size} or {property}{sides}-{breakpoint}-{size} e.g mt-5 is margin top size 5.
 Size is based off of $spacer that is a default setting.
 Size 5 is actually $spacer * 3 adn Size 1 is $spacer * .25.
 You can add more sizes by adding entries to the $spacers Sass map variable.
 - Using auto on spacers is helpful.
 Using mx-auto on a div with paragraphs will center the div.
 - There are several border classes, e.g. class="border border-1 border-dark" but just class="border" also give a border